Cycling in Yorkshire & Beyond

 The Amazon URLs are affiliate links.

-Now the race continues on Lake Road, along the shore of Lake Windermere to the town of Windermere.
+Now the race continues on the A591 Lake Road, past the National Trust's Stagshaw Garden (azaleas and rhododendrons), along the shore of Lake Windermere past Brocknhole National Park Visitor Centre, and via Troutbeck Bridge to the town of Windermere.

 Windermere was called Birthwaite before the railway came.
-It grew after the railway came to town in 1847, and the Windermere Hotel opened.
+It grew after the arrival of the railway in 1847, and the Windermere Hotel opened.

-Next Stage 2 takes the A5074 to Bowness-on-Windermere.
+Next Stage 2 takes the A5074 the short distance to Bowness-on-Windermere.

-Bowness-on-Windermere isa town on the shore of Lake Windermere.
+Bowness-on-Windermere is a town on the shore of Lake Windermere with a population of about 4,000.

 After passing Windermere Marina, the riders take the B5284 Longtail Hill, then the A5074 Kendal Road up Barker Knott hill.